Denis-7242/ShopEase/README.md

 ### Enhanced Features

 - ⭐ **Product Ratings & Reviews** - View and write customer reviews with star ratings
+- ❤️ **Wishlist Functionality** - Save favorite items for later with persistent storage
 - 🔍 **Live Search** - Filter products by name in real-time
 - 🏷️ **Category Filters** - Browse by Home Decor, Accessories, Kitchenware, or Home Textiles
 - 📱 **Fully Responsive** - Optimized for mobile, tablet, and desktop